 A workshop can’t teach a researcher everything they need to know about data management and analysis, however it drastically reduces the barrier to entry and imparts the skills for continued learning and engagement.
 Our ultimate goal is to enable data-driven research in diverse disciplines by creating strong communities of data scientists and empowering them to conduct more innovative and effective research.

-Our staff and leadership are committed to furthering Data Carpentry’s goals of developing and providing training to enable data-driven discovery.
+Our staff and our Executive Council are committed to furthering Data Carpentry’s goals of developing and providing training to enable data-driven discovery.
 Our people plan, learn, adapt and engage with the community of learners, developers and volunteer instructors to meet these goals.

-Staff and Steering Committee members are committed to ensuring that activities are welcoming and inclusive, and the organization and all its events and communications adhere to a Code of Conduct.
+Staff and Executive Council members are committed to ensuring that activities are welcoming and inclusive, and the organization and all its events and communications adhere to a Code of Conduct.